MisplacedOrange/Riveote/README.md

-# Riveo
+# Riveote

-Riveo is a minimalist quote generator designed to inspire creativity and focus.
+Riveote is a minimalist quote generator designed to inspire creativity and focus.
 Featuring a clean, distraction-free interface, it delivers hand-selected quotes that spark motivation and drive.
 Easily copy and paste any quote to share or save instantly.

 ## Authors